-In accordance with Government Auditing Standards, we have also issued our report dated April 14, 2023, on our consideration of the Town of North Yarmouth, Maine's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grants agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated February 15, 2024, on our consideration of the Town of North Yarmouth, Maine's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grants agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the effectiveness of the Town of North Yarmouth, Maine's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Town of North Yarmouth, Maine's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Town of North Yarmouth, Maine's internal control over financial reporting to over financial control over finance.